nealey/homepage/content/blog/2024/07-30-linkedin-blocked-me/index.md

 LinkedIn has blocked me.

+![LinkedIn page:
-> We first need to verify your identity to ensure your account safety.
+"We first need to verify your identity to ensure your account safety.
-> To regain access to your account, please submit a government-issued ID.
+To regain access to your account, please submit a government-issued ID."
+](cancelamento.png)

 I hope I don't sound too much like a crackpot by stating that I'm not comfortable "submitting a government-issued ID" to Microsoft.
-I presume they really mean "submit a photograph of a government-issued ID", but still.
+I presume they really mean "submit a photograph of a government-issued ID", but that's still a "no thank you" from me.

 LinkedIn was the only social media network I ever joined, and days after doing so,